i-e-b/Gool/README.md

 Gool is a lexer/parser for C#
 ==================================

-A parser-combinator library for C#, with a fluent BNF-like interface for building parsers.
+A fast, robust, and thread-safe parser-combinator library for C#, with a fluent BNF-like interface for building parsers.

+Use this to read and interpret a wide range of text-based input -- including file formats, data structures, and programming languages.

+If you have a complex and/or fragile set of regular expressions, try using a parser instead.

 See [Sample Parsers](https://github.com/i-e-b/Gool/tree/master/SamplesStd) for fully functional examples.